Bulletproof Picasso: Promotion

-Tour
+Picasso at the Wheel Tour

 Train had made numerous performances and appearances on television and radio in the three-month lead up to the release of Bulletproof Picasso.
 The band had expressed their intent to let fans hear new material on tour before Bulletproof Picasso was released in September, with Jimmy Stafford stating that they were "too excited to not play any other songs off the record", with Stafford being motivated by his opinion that Bulletproof Picasso was the best album the band had ever made.
 Set lists staged for the band's pre-album performances included "Cadillac, Cadillac", "Bulletproof Picasso", "Angel in Blue Jeans" and "The Bridge"; the most new material the band had played on a single tour.
 The band, however, while keen to perform new songs, felt uncomfortable at the possibility of throwing off long-time fans during the "limbo period" between the releases of "Angel and Blue Jeans" and Bulletproof Picasso, where fans have not heard the new material.
 Stafford further explained, "You don't want to put a song no one has heard between "Hey, Soul Sister" and "Meet Virginia" because it feels like a lull in the show.
 So it's tricky".

 The band's promotional media tour started with an appearance on Sirius XM Radio show The Howard Stern Show on June 9, 2014, coinciding with the album's unveiling.
 The band also premiered "Angel in Blue Jeans" on the show before the track was released as a single the same day.
 The band also appeared on 94.3 FM The Point on June 11 as part of a radio special entitled "Breakfast with Train", where the band invited fans to ask questions and spend breakfast with them.
 They performed on the Today Show on June 13, as part of the show's Toyota Summer Concert Series held at Rockefeller Center in New York City.
 On August 27, they performed at the MLB Fan Cave in New York City.

 The Picasso at the Wheel Tour was announced in January 2015, and began on May 21, 2015, in Wheatland, California.